vuetifyjs/vuetify/packages/docs/src/pages/en/getting-started/installation.md

 </template>
 ```

-You should now have access to all Vuetify components and tools in Nuxt app.
+You should now have access to all Vuetify components and tools in the Nuxt app.

 ### vuetify-nuxt-module